songyahui/Timed_Verification/paper/Response.md

 Many thanks to our reviewers for their interest and appreciation of certain aspects of our work.

-We acknowledge our weaknesses upon related work and evaluations.
+We acknowledge our weaknesses in related work and evaluations.
-Thanks again for the time and effort in pointing out our typos and giving out constructive suggestions.
+Thanks again for the time and effort in pointing out our typos and giving constructive suggestions.

-We took all the valuable comments into account and made the following change list.
+We considered all the valuable comments and made the following change list.